lourenxx/CRUD-API/README.md

 # RUN WITH DOCKER IMAGE

-For run the api using Docker, you need to have it installed in your local machine, with in installed, follow this steps:
+To run the API using Docker, you need to have Docker installed on your local machine.
+Once installed, follow these steps:

-1- Access the api image on DockerHub and write the "docker pull" command to clone the image in your computer.
+1- Access the API image on DockerHub and use the "docker pull" command to clone the image to your computer.

 DockerHub image:
 https://hub.docker.com/repository/docker/lourenxx/flask-api-image/tags

 ```
 docker pull lourenxx/flask-api-image:v1.0
 ```

-2- After clone you image, you need to run the container:
+2-  After cloning the image, you need to run the container:

 ```
 docker run -p 5000:5000 lourenxx/flask-api-image:v1.0